 9. DATA RETENTION AND DELETION

-Notwithstanding any requirements under the Applicable Agreements to the contrary, the Parties will retain Shared Personal Data only as necessary to carry out the Purposes or otherwise in accordance with the Temporary Specification and as permitted under Applicable Laws and thereafter must delete or return all Shared Personal Data accordingly.
+Notwithstanding any requirements under the Applicable Agreements to the contrary, the Parties will retain Shared Personal Data only as necessary to carry out the Purposes or otherwise in accordance with the Temporary Specification and as permitted under Applicable Laws and, thereafter, must delete or return all Shared Personal Data accordingly.

 10. TRANSFERS

-a) For the purposes of this Data Processing Addendum, transfers of Personal Data include any sharing of Shared Personal Data and shall include, but is not limited to, the following:
+a) For the purposes of this Data Processing Addendum, transfers of Personal Data include any sharing of Shared Personal Data and shall include, but not be limited to, the following:

 i.
 Transfers amongst the Parties for the Purposes contemplated in this Data Processing Addendum or under any of the Applicable Agreements;